Tommy Tuberville: Dobbs v. Jackson Women's Health Organization

 When Dobbs v.
 Jackson Women's Health Organization came before the Supreme Court in 2022, Tuberville signed an amicus brief supporting the overturning of Roe v.
 Wade and its federal protection of abortion.
 After Roe v.
 Wade was overturned in June 2022, Tuberville called it a "victory for life".

 Same-sex marriage

 In 2022, Tuberville responded to a question about the Respect for Marriage Act, which would federally codify same-sex marriage, by saying there was "no need for legislating on gay marriage".
 He also said, "I'm all about live life the way you want to.
 It's a free country."
 He voted against the bill, which passed and was signed into law.

+Stock trading

+Tuberville failed to timely disclose approximately 132 stock trades made between January and May 2021 that violated the STOCK Act.
+These transactions, valued between $894,000 and $3.56 million, were not reported to the Senate until several months after the legal deadline.
+He was found to have bought or sold stocks and options in 17 companies that had business before Senate committees on which he served, such as the Armed Services Committee.

+In 2022, Tuberville dismissed proposals to ban lawmakers from trading stocks as "ridiculous".